Luigian/Ft_Printf/README.md

 * I made the next table to visualize the two last points:
 <img src="resources/images/pf_lengths_table.png" width="1000">

-* I made the following tables to help me see, by testing the real printf, how the different types worked with the different combinations of format specifications.
+* I made the following table to help me see, by testing the real printf, how the different types worked with the different combinations of format specifications.
 <img src="resources/images/pf_fmtspecs_table_1.png" width="1000">

+* An extension of the previous table with a more concise display was very practical while coding.
 <img src="resources/images/pf_fmtspecs_table_2.png" width="1000">

 After this 'analysis phase', i started writing the code in the following order: